otto-de/api-guidelines/api-guidelines/rest/hypermedia/links/rules/must-support-hypermedia-controls-in-collection-resources.md

 ---
-type: MUST
 id: R100026
 ---

-# support hypermedia controls in collection resources
+# MUST support hypermedia controls in collection resources

 ::: info Info
 This rule applies to APIs that have to comply with [REST maturity level 3](@guidelines/R000033).